Weyerhaeuser Hall, Room 119

 1. What if I had to miss class for more than a day due to severe illness, family emergency, crisis situation or some other unforeseen situation?

 You can call the Office of Student Affairs to notify us of the situation and request that we notify your faculty.
 When you return to campus or get well, you are responsible for negotiating missed class, assignments, and exams with each faculty member.
-The Dean or Associate Dean of Students will work with you to problem solve and look at options for continuing all classes, dropping, withdrawing, etc. depending on the individual situation and details related to your potential for future success.
+The staff will work with you to problem solve and look at options for continuing all classes, dropping, withdrawing, etc. depending on the individual situation and details related to your potential for future success.
 Emergency and hardship situations tend to be very complex, but the key is to communicate with the faculty and Office of Student Affairs to work through the details.

 2. I am injured, who do I go to for assistance?

-Lisa Landreman, the Associate Dean of Students, can work with you to determine accommodations or assistance you may need during your recovery and to communicate with your faculty.
+Lisa Landreman, the Associate Dean of Students or Robin Hart Ruthenbeck, the Assistant Dean of Students, can work with you to determine accommodations or assistance you may need during your recovery and to communicate with your faculty.

 3. I am concerned about a friend, who do I talk to?

 There are many resources on campus that can offer assistance, depending on the nature of your concern.
 You can begin by looking at Who to Call on the Office of Student Affairs website or a member of the office to talk with you about your concern.
 If your friend lives on campus you could also speak with the Residence Hall Director of that particular building for assistance.
 Members of the Health and Wellness Center are also available as a resource.

 4. I’m not sure if Mac is right for me and am considering transferring, who can help me decide?